2024-2025 Ivy Coaching Staff of the Year

 Be A Pro is an acronym that stands for Belief, Excellence, Accountability, Positivity, Relationships and Ownership.

-Under the leadership of McLaughlin, the Big Green are on the rise.
-Most recently in 2021-22, Dartmouth finished 6-8 in Ivy League play, just one game out of the Ivy League Tournament.
+In 2021-22, Dartmouth finished 6-8 in Ivy League play, just one game out of the Ivy League Tournament.
 Those six league victories were the program’s most since recording seven in 2014-15, and marked Dartmouth’s second most league victories in the previous 12 seasons.
 Defensively, the Big Green led the Ivy League in allowing just 68.2 points per game.
 The Big Green also beat third-seeded Penn and fourth-seeded Cornell during the regular season.

 READ MORE